flipkart-incubator/diligent/README.md

 # What is Diligent?

+_diligent | adjective. : characterized by steady, earnest, and energetic effort : painstaking_

 Diligent is a tool we created at Flipkart for generating workloads for our SQL databases that enables us to answer specific questions about the performance of a database.

 There are several benchmark definitions and benchmarking tools out there such as YCSB, TPCC, HammerDB and more.
 While these are useful, we had some specific needs at Flipkart for which we needed a good tool: